kechamberlin/portfolio/projects/game-port.md

 - Instantly search for your favorite games or discover new ones
 - View the summary, Metacritic score, and other basic information for the queried game
 - Find other games in the series
+- Uses session storage to minimize requests sent to the API

 ## Features To Be Added